+1. Changes in the partnership

 1.1 Partner drop-out without any replacement

-A project partner is dropping out and no other organisation is taking over the implementation of its activities or its budget.

-When such changes occur the lead partner has to make sure that the minimum requirements for the partnership are met.
-Furthermore, the lead partner has to make sure that activities which have been eliminated from the work plan, as well as the role of the partner, are not crucial for the implementation and the project results can be still delivered as initially planned.
+Description of change: A project partner is dropping out and no other organisation is taking over the implementation of its activities or its budget.
+Restrictions: When such changes occur the lead partner has to make sure that the minimum requirements for the partnership are met.
+Furthermore, the lead partner has to make sure that sto make sure that activities which have been eliminated from the work plan, as well as the role of the partner, are not crucial for the implementation and the project results can be still delivered as initially planned.
 Otherwise, the activities have to be taken over by an existing partner.

-Inform the MA/JS via the e-monitoring system;
+To do list: 1) Submit a request for change form via the e-monitoring system; Inform the MA/JS via the e-monitoring system; 2) Submit the updated project data via the e-monitoring system.